pedrofierroz87/pedrofierroz87.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a PhD candidate in Economic Geography at the [London School of Economics and Political Science] (https://www.lse.ac.uk), [Department of Geography and Environment](https://www.lse.ac.uk/geography-and-environment).
+Hi, I'm a PhD candidate in Economic Geography at the [London School of Economics and Political Science](https://lse.ac.uk), [Department of Geography and Environment](https://www.lse.ac.uk/geography-and-environment).
 My current research lies on the intersection of the fields of international trade, development econonomics, urban economics, and resource economics.

 A data-driven personal website
 ======